 ~/Persistent/securedrop/) run the following

-The package installation will take approximately 10 minutes, depending on network speed and computing power.
+The package installation will take approximately 10 minutes or longer, depending on network speed and computing power.

 On Tails 3.9 or later, the apt persistence feature will prompt to install the package automatically from persistent storage on each boot.
 These apt packages don’t need to persist, click on Install Only Once: